 Joe Attard from the Kings College London Marxist Society spoke about the need for Marxist societies to link up with workers on campus.
 Joe is also a UCU activist and gave some detailed advice and tips for strengthening the upcoming UCU strikes, which will be an important focal point for Marxist societies around the country.

-Ross McKendrick from the Swansea Marxist society and also an NUS delegate spoke about the newly launched campaign aiming to bring back Clause 4 into the Labour Party constitution.
+Matt Rider from the Swansea Marxist society and also an NUS delegate spoke about the newly launched campaign aiming to bring back Clause 4 into the Labour Party constitution.
 Clause 4 committed the Labour Party to “the common ownership of the means of production, distribution and exchange” – in other words a commitment to socialism.
-Ross explained the significance of Tony Blair’s removal of this clause in 1995 and the political importance of campaigning to restore it.
-Where possible, Ross said, Marxist societies should link up with Labour Clubs on campus to debate and discuss this question.
+Matt explained the significance of Tony Blair’s removal of this clause in 1995 and the political importance of campaigning to restore it.
+Where possible, Matt said, Marxist societies should link up with Labour Clubs on campus to debate and discuss this question.
 Where possible we should argue for it to be formally adopted as Labour Club policy.

 Finally, Marc Torras from Revolucio in Barcelona, who made the trip to London especially for the conference, presented a resolution on support for Catalonia.
 He explained the developing political situation in Catalonia and the significance of the struggle for Catalan independence as a potential spark for a revolution across the whole Iberian Peninsula, as long as the struggle is carried on with the aim of establishing a Catalan socialist republic.
 The conference affirmed its solidarity with the Catalan struggle, and highlighted the need to give social content to the struggle for independence.
 The resolution was well received and passed unanimously.